doktorov-av/detris/README.md

 # Why another one?

-I've been coding for a while (2+ years in total) in C++ & Go and had to learn Frontend development, so i wrote this project for practce
+I've been coding for a while (2+ years in total) in C++ & Go and had to learn Frontend development, so i wrote this project for practice

 ## About code